Shashank0507-blip/RECO-X/README.md

   * Education News (NewsAPI)
   * Social Media News (NewsAPI)
 * User Interaction: Accepts user input and returns recommendations.
-## Overall this is a recommendation system that dynamically recommends real time trending topics based on category of intrest.
+## Overall this is a recommendation system that dynamically recommends real time trending topics based on category of interest.